IIIF/api/source/presentation/4.0/index.md

 >
 **Key Points**
 * Navigation between Manifests is managed via Collections, potentially in a hierarchy, which are each separate documents.
-* Navigation within a single Manifest (beyond the default order of the Containers) is managed via Ranges in the `structures` property.
+* Navigation within a single Manifest (beyond the default order of the Containers) is managed via Ranges in the [`structures`][prezi-40-model-structures] property.
-* Further navigation, managed by the client, is possible via the `navPlace` and `navDate` properties.
+* Further navigation, managed by the client, is possible via the [`navPlace`][[prezi-40-model-navPlace] and [`navDate`][prezi-40-model-navDate] properties.
 These are not semantic metadata, they are used by the client to generate navigation maps and timelines, respectively.
 {: .callout}

 __Definitions__<br/>